Household > Recycling Identities

 There is a potential risk involved in putting documents with personal details in recycling bins, as fraudsters may have easy access to information.

-New research reveals that 79% of us are still being careless with our personal details.
+Research has revealed that 79% of us are still being careless with our personal details.
 This is despite the fact that 80% of us fear having their identity stolen.

 11% throw away whole credit/debit card numbers – a combination of a complete card number with its associated expiry date and owner’s signature was found in the waste and recycling of 13% of households.
 More worrying is the fact that a third of us are still throwing away everything a fraudster needs to steal a person’s identity, including passports, driving licences, CVs, phone and utility bills.